When you borrow money, you must pay for the use of funds. Exactly how much is called your cost of debt.

 How to Improve Your Cost of Debt

-There are a number of ways that you can lower your company’s overall cost of debt, including:
+There are several ways you can lower your company’s overall cost of debt:

 - Replace unsecured loans with secured loans